 “Rumba” is an umbrella term for several flavors of music from different regions around the world, but the ballroom Rhumba is based on Afro-Cuban rhythms.
-The style uses Cuban Motion and steps are similar to the cha-cha, but at a slower pace.
+The style uses hip movements and steps similar to the Cha-Cha but at a slower pace.

 Salsa is a spicy nightclub favorite that combines traditional Latin steps with improvised movements.
 It’s a sexy evolution of the Cha-Cha and Mambo.